Gunnison Valley RTA – We Move You!

 Q. What is the RTA?

 A. The RTA is a special district with its own boundaries and its own taxing authority.
-It was created by the voters in 2002 and it was reauthorized by voters in 2008 with about 80% of the voters voting yes.
-The district boundaries include all of Gunnison County except, Marble, Pitkin, and Ohio City.
+It was created by the voters in 2002 and it was reauthorized by voters in 2008 with about 80% of the electorate voting yes.
+The district boundaries include all of Gunnison County except the precincts which include Somerset, Marble, Pitkin, and Ohio City.
 The mission of the Gunnison Valley Transportation Authority (RTA) is to provide and improve air transportation to and from the Gunnison-Crested Butte Regional Airport on a year-round basis, to provide a long term and energy efficient public transit system between the north and south ends of the Highway 135 corridor, and to provide senior and human services transportation in Gunnison County.

 Q. How is the RTA funded?

 A. The primary funding source for the RTA is a sales tax collected in the district.
 The sales tax is not collected on groceries or energy.
 The tax is 10 cents on a $10.00 sale in the district.
-Depending upon the economic activity in the district, this generates approximately $3.2 million annually.
+Depending upon the economic activity in the district, this generates approximately $3.5 million annually.
 The RTA also applies for and receives grants for buses and bus operations.
 The RTA receives federal dollars each year from the Colorado Department of Transportation (CDOT) to help with the operation of the buses.
-In 2018, we will receive $193,000 for bus operations and $560,000 for bus replacement to help augment our budget.
+In 2019, we will receive $212,000 for bus operations.
+We will also receive capital grants from the federal and state governments in the amount of $1,148,000 to replace two of our old buses with new CNG fueled high-capacity motor coaches.

 Q. Who is in charge of the RTA?